 The UK Government generally give notice (1-3 years) when significant policy change is coming into place.
 For example, requirements related to climate disclosures were announced in the Green Finance Strategy of 2019, 3 years before becoming mandatory.
 In addition, Ofwat policy change is now unlikely given that the PR24 process is due to complete by December 2024.
-Therefore, we are satisfied that this reduces the risk likelihood.
+Therefore, we are satisfied that this reduces the risk likelihood misalians with ongoing business strategy.

-We will continue horizon scanning to keep sight of any emerging regulations and explore the Ofwat innovation fund to provide additional investment to support our ambitions.
-We will continue engagement with our customers, stakeholders and regulators and encourage strong discussion with clear resolutions on any policy which misaligns with ongoing business strategy.
 Our engagement with Water UK continues to highlight the need for local solutions to environmental policies, and we aim to submit any potential future regulatory conflicts and best approach solutions to the RAPID.
 In the future we will complete public value assessments as part of decision-making to balance trade-offs of different agendas in the regulatory framework.
 We will also enhance our regulatory and policy understanding with further monitoring and reporting of climate related risks, following guidance from ongoing TCFD assessments.

+We will continue horizon scanning to keep sight of any emerging regulations and explore the Ofwat innovation fund to provide additional investment to support our ambitions.
+We will continue engagement with our customers, stakeholders and regulators and encourage strong discussion with clear resolutions on any policy which

 We already have in place a whole life carbon performance commitment and we set out our Net-Zero Strategy in 2023.
-We have used an adaptive planning approach within WRMP24 and LTDS scenarios to manage uncertainty by testing a range of potential future scenarios and holistic approaches to achieving our long-term sustainable business aoals.
+We have used an adaptive planning approach within WRMP24 and LTDS scenarios to manage uncertainty by testing a range of potential future scenarios and holistic approaches to achieving our long-term sustainable business goals.
 We aim to invest in innovation and in enhancements to resilience to key climate risks, including nature-based solutions, to achieve a holistic response which best meets all agendas over the long-term.
-Key to this investment is monitoring to better understand how climate change and changes in policy might affect our supply and impact our environmental ambitions
+Key to this investment is monitoring to better understand how climate change and changes in policy might affect our supply and impact our environmental ambitions.

-The indicators we are currently using to measure these impacts are CapEx, OpEx, and service costs.

-Related Affinity Water Risks This risk is strongly related to physical risk R3 and transitional risks T4, T5 and T6.
+T4 2030 Unmitigated 2025 (current) - 2030 Target Impact and performance indicators The indicators we are currently using to measure these impacts are CapEx, OpEx, and service costs.
+Related Affinity Water Risks This risk is strongly related to physical risk R3 and transitional risks T4.
+T5 and T6.